Harshita-Rupani29/MultiModal-Code-DebugAssistant/README.md

 * **Multimodal Input Support:** Accepts code, logs, screenshots, and error traces for comprehensive analysis.
 * **Intelligent Error Extraction:** AI agents are trained to intelligently extract critical error information from diverse inputs.
 * **AI-Powered Code Correction:** Utilizes advanced LLMs (Gemini, GPT-4, Claude 3.5) to suggest accurate code fixes.
-* **Rationalized Solutions:** Provides clear explanations and rationales behind each suggested code correction.
 * **Screenshot Annotation:** Tools for annotating screenshots to highlight specific UI bugs for AI analysis.
 * **Code Editing Interface:** Intuitive React-based frontend for seamless code editing and viewing.
 * **Real-time Log Viewing:** Integrated features for easy viewing and analysis of application logs.
 * **PostgreSQL Database:** Stores code history and error patterns for continuous improvement and learning.
 * **Secure Authentication:** Implements JWT tokens for session management and OAuth (Google/GitHub) for convenient login.
 * **File Upload Handling:** Robust backend for secure handling of uploaded screenshots and log files.
+* * **Real-Time Collaboration:** User can invite peers and they can code together and also ask Ai for Anlaysis on Main Code editor.

 ## Demo